 While none of this clarifies if geisteel was used in forging the knights’ weapons or armor, it does emphasize their importance to the country.
 And so, Mirrah established specialized orders of knights beyond the traditional one.
 One such chivalric order are known as the “wizard knights” in English, but are more accurately called the “Magic Knights”. (魔法騎士団) This subtle difference is important since they were not practitioners of sorcery or similar schools of magic.
 Rather, the Magic Knights share a Mirrah knight’s pride in sword duels despite learning magic — all because the magic they learn is miracles, namely Magic Barrier and its far more advanced counterpart.
 Much like the spells’ creator, the knights want to level the playing field so that they can compete with sorcerers and the like, who generally have an advantage at range against heavily armored knights.
 They are simply fighting fire with fire, learning the minimum amount of magic their pride will allow in order to counter all others.
 The order is thereby closer to holy knights than wizard knights, which says a lot about their culture.

-Miracle which covers the whole body in membrane of magic protection.
+Miracle which covers the whole body in a membrane of magic protection.
 Boosts resistance to magic, fire, lightning, and dark.

 The Holy Water Urn is a vessel filled with clean water from a secret spring located within the “old capital” of Mirrah, implying that it like most countries in the setting is actually a city state.
 More importantly, the spring it hides has had divine properties since long ago, hence why it is holy water that heals the skin of most while burning the skin of cursed Hollows.
 The pots are proof that this water is in fact harvested and shared with others, though they are hard to come by because the nation has been entrenched in war.
 And assuming that this holy water functions similar to that of Gwynevere’s Divine Blessings, it also explains how Mirrah has managed to hold out for so long with enemies on all sides.
 Even the most serious injuries can be cured with this blessed water, which would drastically reduce the mortality rate and thus prevent the country from collapsing due to attrition.
 Mirrah’s location made it perfect for fighting in defensive wars, but it may also be the underlying cause of them.